 The following are questions and answers that might help you with your Zoom Room experience.
-This information was created for instructors that were accepted into the pilot program offered in Fall 2017.
 At this time, Zoom is not available University-wide.

-Click on a questions below to see the answer
+Click on a questions below to reveal the answer

 Zoom allows WIU to get around the limitation of requiring students to be physically in a Polycom enabled room.
 Instead, students can connect and participate in class from their laptops, computers, and even their phones from wherever they are, as long as they have adequate internet speed.